Regular expression: Implementations and running times

 Although backtracking implementations only give an exponential guarantee in the worst case, they provide much greater flexibility and expressive power.
 For example, any implementation which allows the use of backreferences, or implements the various extensions introduced by Perl, must include some kind of backtracking.
 Some implementations try to provide the best of both algorithms by first running a fast DFA algorithm, and revert to a potentially slower backtracking algorithm only when a backreference is encountered during the match.
 GNU grep (and the underlying gnulib DFA) uses such a strategy.

 Sublinear runtime algorithms have been achieved using Boyer-Moore (BM) based algorithms and related DFA optimization techniques such as the reverse scan.
 GNU grep, which supports a wide variety of POSIX syntaxes and extensions, uses BM for a first-pass prefiltering, and then uses an implicit DFA.
 Wu agrep, which implements approximate matching, combines the prefiltering into the DFA in BDM (backward DAWG matching).
 NR-grep's BNDM extends the BDM technique with Shift-Or bit-level parallelism.

 A few theoretical alternatives to backtracking for backreferences exist, and their "exponents" are tamer in that they are only related to the number of backreferences, a fixed property of some regexp languages such as POSIX.
 One naive method that duplicates a non-backtracking NFA for each backreference note has a complexity of ${\mathrm O}(n^{2k+2})$ time and ${\mathrm O}(n^{2k+1})$ space for a haystack of length n and k backreferences in the RegExp.
-A very recent theoretical work based on memory automata gives a tighter bound based on "active" variable nodes used, and a polynomial possibility for some backreferenced regexps.
+Theoretical work based on memory automata gives a tighter bound based on "active" variable nodes used, and a polynomial possibility for some backreferenced regexps.